greatscottgadgets/ubertooth/doc/ubertooth.md

 ## COPYRIGHT

-The code and documentation for Project Ubertooth are Copyright 2010-2017 Great Scott Gadgets and are available under the terms of the GPLv2.
+The code and documentation for Project Ubertooth are Copyright 2010-2017 and are available under the terms of the GPLv2.
 Refer to `COPYING` for details.
 Ubertooth is a registered trademark of Great Scott Gadgets.

 ## AUTHOR